Ten off-site Mobile "Field" Sessions to explore environmental design and sustainability in New York City! Each session only $25.

 The Future of Food: Urban Rooftop Farming--Leader: Kris Day

 The future of food includes intensified urban agriculture.
 In dense, vertical cities like New York City, that means rooftop farming.
 In this workshop, participants will visit Brooklyn Grange, the world’s largest rooftop farm.
 They will hear how the farm was created and how these rooftop farmers engage with local communities.
 Participants will learn what it takes to maintain a for-profit, rooftop farm in a dense urban context.
-PURCHASE TICKET
+Moderate walking required.
+SOLD OUT

 Green-Wood Cemetery: Sustainable Urban Green Space--Leader: Ruth Rae